Thomas-Reents/InvoiceManagerApp/README.md

 	Password: Test@1234

-Otherwise you can register your own accountantt account
+Otherwise you can register your own accountant account

 ## Screen Shots